Etsy and Craft Fairs: My Top 10 Tips For Success

 10. Think of your poor wee feet

 Wear comfy shoes, you will be standing a lot.
-Possibly bring a mat (of the camping or yoga variety) or square of carpet to stand on - this will help keep you warm if standing on a concrete floor all day and will cushion you too.
+Bring a mat (of the camping or yoga variety) or square of carpet to stand on - this will help keep you warm if standing on a concrete floor all day and will cushion you too.